 To finally work in Japan was already proof of a miracle.
 But to witness the Olympics is an honor.

-I strived hard and gave my best to be able to stay longer in Japan.
+I strived hard and did my best to stay longer in Japan.
 Year after year, I endured, and my working visa got extended.

 In 2018, the application for the Olympics volunteers began, and I applied.
 I waited for months for the result of my application screening.
 Unfortunately, I was not qualified.
-The application was strict when it comes to skills and your contribution to the event.
+The application was strict regarding skills and your contribution to the event.

 I felt sad but not disheartened.

-I still have another plan, and that is to teach English as many students as I can.
+I still have another plan: to teach English to as many students as possible.

 And in the early months of 2020, the pandemic happened.
-It affected Japan as a whole, the business, their hope, and the preparation of the Olympics.
+It affected Japan as a whole, the business, hope, and preparation for the Olympics.

-People felt dismayed and plead to extend it next year.
+People felt dismayed and pleaded to extend it next year.
 And, so was agreed to have it on the following year.